top of page

 Family Support Officer (She/Her)

-Frances is currently studying a Diploma of Counselling and training as a Crisis Supporter with Lifeline.
-She holds a Master of Teaching and has taught in primary, secondary, and special education settings, giving her deep insight into how difficult school can be for both students and teachers.
-In her advisory role in schools, she has supported autistic children and their teachers with neuro-affirming resources, strategies, and information.
-She continues to grow her expertise through ongoing learning from professionals, academics, and neurodivergent adult advocates.
+Frances is currently studying a Diploma of Counselling and holds a Master of Teaching.
+She has taught in special education, kindy, primary and secondary schools, giving her a deep understanding of the challenges experienced by children, families and teachers within the education system.
+Before joining A Mind of Your Own, Frances worked in an advisory role in schools, supporting autistic children and their educators with neuro-affirming resources, strategies, and information.
+She continues to expand her neuro-affirming practice by learning from allied health & teaching professionals, academics, and neurodivergent advocates.

-Outside of her professional and parenting roles, Frances teaches Bodybalance, enjoys time with friends, and listens to audiobooks and podcasts on neurodivergence, organising/decluttering, and novels.
+Frances also teaches Bodybalance & Barre, enjoys spending time with friends, and listens to audiobooks and podcasts on neurodivergence, organising & decluttering as well as reading novels.

 Availability: Frances has capacity for parent/caregiver support sessions in 2026.
 Enquire now to book in with Frances.